Herpior/dod-client-scala/README.txt

-Client made by Qazhax
+Client made by Qazhax (http://doodleordie.com/profile/qazhax) (Discord Qazhax#8820) (qazhax@gmail.com)

+To run:
+1. Install the newest java JRE
+2. run the doodleordieclient jar file

-there might be bugs around so use at your own risk, this is basically in alpha... please use https://docs.google.com/forms/d/1PC7Id8WjQnhYUFQsf9aG2PfoE__qt2ETfAAK76ERvxo/viewform to report bugs and other issues
+there might be bugs around so use at your own risk... please use https://docs.google.com/forms/d/1PC7Id8WjQnhYUFQsf9aG2PfoE__qt2ETfAAK76ERvxo/viewform to report bugs and other issues

 Upgrading to super is encouraged.
-It helps to keep the Doodle or Die servers running!
+It probably helps to keep the Doodle or Die servers running, I don't know how is the site even running anymore, but I'm not really connected with the real devs and this works offline anyways.

-if no shortcuts work, press tab, it should help maybe if you focus the room dropdown box, press tab before you accidentally change the group, I'll try to fix this at some point..
+if no shortcuts work, press tab, it should help maybe

-shirinking the drawing area should reduce lag if it is noticeable keeping layers you don't need invisible should also reduce lag
+shirinking the drawing area should reduce lag if it is noticeable making layers that you don't need invisible should also reduce lag

-doodle saves a backup 20 seconds after the last stroke and when closing the window saves do NOT keep layer data. everything will load on one layer.
+doodle saves a backup 20 seconds after the last stroke and when closing the window using automatic login will not save your password or username anywhere (just the cookie)

 Hotkeys:
   WASD: move on color palette
-  Q: smallen brush size
+  Q: shrink brush size by one
-  E: enlarge brush size
+  E: enlarge brush size by one
   R: Go up a layer
   Ctrl+ R: add a layer above the current layer
   F: go down a layer
   Ctrl+ F: merge layer with the layer below
-  Alt+ G: split redos of the current layer into another layer Alt+ F: undo everything on current layer (redoable)
+  Alt+ G: split undone strokes of the current layer into another layer, can be used to undo merged layers, undo a line in the middle of a layer, etc
+  Alt+ F: undo everything on current layer (redoable)
   Y: pencil
   U: Line